Table of Contents

-Potatoes are my all time favorite indulgence.
+Potatoes are my all-time favourite indulgence.
 Whenever I can’t think of what to make for lunch or dinner, potatoes come to the rescue.
 So, it was baked potatoes this time, not once but twice.
 Twice baked, that is!

 Twice baked potatoes are such a comfort food, with cheese topping!

 Hello dear Daisy’s Kitchen followers, today we come to you with a delicious recipe, Twice Baked Potatoes.
 Before we begin, I would like to explain why this recipe is called Twice Baked potatoes.
 Well, Twice Baked Potatoes go into the oven two times.
-Once when they have to be cooked so that they are soft enough so that the insides are easy to scoop out, and second time to cook the potato fillings, melt the cheese and cook the potato skin.
+Once when they have to be cooked so that they are soft enough so that the insides are easy to scoop out, and the second time to cook the potato fillings, melt the cheese and cook the potato skin.
 Now that we know where the name Twice Baked comes from, we can move on to the details of the recipe.

 Twice Baked Potatoes is an easy recipe to prepare.
 As we mentioned above, we will throw it on the stove twice.
 The first time, the goal is to cook the potato and soften it.
 The second time is to cook the potato filling and melt the cheese in it.
 To prepare the filling, you can use the ingredients of your choice.
-My recipe is fairly simple.
-You can saute the onions, add more veggies or spices.
+My recipe is pretty simple.
+You can saute the onions, and add more veggies or spices.
 Modify it as per your taste buds.

-These are great make-ahead meals.
+Twice Baked Potatoes are great make-ahead meals.
 I go through the first round of baking whenever I wish to make them during the weeknights.
 Fill up the potato shells with potato filling, and refrigerate for up to 3 days.
 When you want to eat them, just sprinkle some cheese and bake for 10 – 15 minutes.

 Twice Baked Potatoes